inaimathi/trivial-warning/README.md

 Copyright © 2017 inaimathi

+Some of the code in this library was cribbed from https://stackoverflow.com/a/30413356/190887

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.